Derek Hayes

-Derek Hayes (born 8 December 1977 in Dungannon) is a British former race driver from Northern Ireland who competed in various series including Formula Palmer Audi, Formula 3 Euroseries, NASCAR Busch Series and British Formula 3.
+Derek Hayes (born 8 December 1977 in Dungannon) is a British former racing driver from Northern Ireland who competed in various series including Formula Palmer Audi, Formula 3 Euroseries, NASCAR Busch Series and British Formula 3.
 In the latter, he won one race at Brands Hatch on 8 July 2001.
 He also took part in the 2001 Masters of Formula 3 race.
 Hayes stopped racing full time after 2004 but returned to karting for the Dan Wheldon Memorial Kart Race in 2011.